 We are involved in an extensive listening programme to re-evaluate some of our amplification brands.
-Having had many years of supporting well known manufacturers such as Spectral Audio, Nagra, Accuphase, Karan Acoustics, Leben and conrad-johnson, we are now looking for an equally excellent sound and better value for money.
-What we do not like is bright and forward presentation of which there are, sadly, many examples.
-Whatever we choose to represent will be a natural, more realistic presentation of music reproduction.
+What we do not like is a bright and forward presentation of which there are, sadly, many examples.
+Whatever we choose will be based on a natural, more realistic presentation of music reproduction, similar to that experienced in a concert hall.